About

 Accountability Structures

-I identified a specific vulnerability in my own thinking: I can eliminate reasonable alternatives, narrow my own field of vision, and convince myself that an irrational path is the only path available.
-That is not a general human weakness.
-It is a mechanism I traced through my own history, and every accountability structure I have built is designed to prevent it from operating unchecked.
+I identified a specific vulnerability in my own thinking: I can eliminate reasonable alternatives, narrow my own field of vision, and convince myself that an irrational path is the only path available; that is a mechanism I traced through my own history.
+Therefore, I designed every accountability structure to prevent it from operating unchecked.

 salvadorcastaneda.com.
-I launched a public accountability website where I define my guiding principles (Accountability, Authenticity, Integrity, Responsibility), my values (Achievement, Appreciation, Aspiration, Education, Family, Fitness, Support Network), my attributes (Action, Attitude, Awareness, Discipline), and my goals.
+I launched a public accountability website where I define my foundation (Attitude), my guiding principles (Accountability, Authenticity, Integrity), my values (Achievement, Appreciation, Aspiration, Education, Family, Fitness, Support Network), my attributes (Action, Awareness, Discipline), and my goals.
 I document my progress publicly.
-The site gives my family and support network a transparent mechanism to evaluate whether my actions align with my stated commitments.
+The site gives my Family and support network a transparent mechanism to evaluate whether my actions align with my stated commitments.
 I will maintain daily entries from inside the facility through an email-based publishing workflow I built for this purpose.

 Support meetings.
 Weekly attendance since February 24, 2026.
 Voluntary, not court-ordered.
 I intend to establish a chapter at my designated facility with the co-founder’s support and to continue participation upon release.